 - how to minimise brain damage post stroke;

-- promoting repair and recovery of brain function;
+- how to facilitate repair and recovery of brain function and improved clinical outcomes;

 - managing long-term disability with rehabilitation.

 Stroke-IMPaCT is a network of European and North American researchers working together to discover how inflammation and immune responses contribute to post-stroke cognitive decline.

 We want to help develop treatments that completely stop or reduce a person’s risk of developing dementia after a stroke.

 SC IL-1 RA in SAH

 The SC IL-1 RA in Subarachnoid haemorrhage aims to test whether a drug called Kineret can improve recovery following a SAH.